ThirteenAG/modupdater/README.md

 ###  Known Issues

-At first launch updater can offer to update already latest version of the mod.
-It can happen because updater doesn't use any versioning information, but instead relies on date difference between local file and remote archive.
+On first launch the updater may offer "update" to already up-to-date version of a mod.
+This happens because updater doesn't use any versioning information, but instead relies on date difference between local file and remote archive.
 Just update everything once and this problem shouldn't appear anymore.

 -------------------------------